BarcinoLechiguino/Shattered_C/README.md

-# Shattered_C
+# Clox
-Ç, or Shattered C, is a custom scripting language based off of C that provides a virtual machine and precompiled bytecode.
+Clox, or see-lox, is the scripting language based off of C that provides a virtual machine and precompiled bytecode.
+The language and its implementiation come in the book _Crafting Interpreters_ by Robert Nystrom.